FlipArtYT/FlipArtYT/README.md

 - 👋 Hi, I’m FlipArt!
 - 🔍 I’m interested Game and App Development (in SilkOS)
 - 🏝️ I’m currently trying to learn C (then C++ maybe)
-- ⚡ Fun fact: My Website hasn't been updated since April 2025
+- ⚡ Fun fact: My Website has been updated after 7 months
 - 🚀 Current Project(s): Silk-OS and getting an HDD for "my" '04 PC

 <h1>Stats</h1>